 But for YOU, the movie-goer, there’s a different reality.
 There’s a direct correlation to what the movie-goer does and what movies are made in the future.

-What it comes down to is this: people’s ticket purchases are like votes.
+What it comes down to is this: people’s movie purchases are like votes.

-When you buy a ticket for a movie, you are voting for that type of movie –– you are saying you want more movie of that type to be made.
+When you watch or buy a movie, you are voting for that type of movie –– you are saying you want more movie of that type to be made.